-Volunteer of the YearRobina Community Legal Centre’s highest award is its Volunteer of the Year.
-Lawyer and future lawyer recipients live and lead others in our mission of volunteering, pro bono publico.
+Volunteer of the YearMy Community Legal's highest honour is the award of Volunteer of the Year.
+Recipients inspire others to advance our mission of volunteering, pro bono publico.

 George can be seen assisting clients, fellow practitioners and law students almost every Thursday advice evening but gives so much more, behind the scenes.
 Business and IT systems development are a real strength.
 George is perhaps our most proactive volunteer and provides many helpful insights.

 It has not been easy for George to run RCLC finances.
 On one hand, we are expected to budget for extensive regulation and compliance of being a nationally-accredited community legal centre, but on the other we have not been state or federally funded to do so.
 George Pharmasics’ positive and respectful leadership is an inspiring example of how this community law firm has done so much, with so little.

 While early award recipients naturally represent the revolution, Daniel Marcantelli represents the evolution and developing nature from RCLC’s start-up to established, medium-tier (yet unfunded) community legal centre.
 A great challenge and he is a worthy winner of the 2017 VOTY.

 Daniel represents the newer generation of coordinator that are selected from law graduates passing through.
 A socially minded and intuitive person, Daniel as coordinator sees both the operational insights but always in context of the caring for client ones.

 As RCLC develops and our service delivery expands, greater expectations are made of a coordinator on a small stipend.
 Volunteering comes with the job and Daniel seems to relish it.